 The 5.1-surround mix is made up of five full-range main channels.
 These are Center, Right, Left, Right Surround, and Left Surround).
 It also consists of a subwoofer which is powered by a band-limited LFE channel.

 LFE stands for Low Frequency Effect.
 It is available on all 7.1 or 5.1 DTS, and Dolby encoded audio tracks and dedicated “.1” channel in the surround mix.
+This is mostly for movies and so on because it is multichannel.

 It is an effects channel used in the optical track because there is not enough dynamic range in the optical channels for Low Frequency Effects.